 - When I worked in the “real” world, I could never make it to work on time at 9am on the weekdays, but I could make it to a dog show at 6am in St. Paul on a Saturday morning.

 - Scout was my oldest dog and my soulmate.
 She went through so much of life with me.
 She had the wisest eyes I had ever seen.
 I found her in a ditch 20 years ago as a 5 week old pup.
 She had competed in every venue of dog sports successfully, but her biggest accomplishment was being my trail running partner and my chalkboard as a dog trainer.
 I made a lot of mistakes training her, and she forgave me every time.
+She is the reason that I continue to learn and be more empathetic to the learners in front of me.
 I miss her everyday.

 - I love the Flat Coated Retriever breed for their ridiculous goofy antics, endless energy and happy persona….and so many say we are like our dogs…hmmm…?